lzell/AIProxySwift/README.md

 ### How to include history in chat completion requests to OpenAI

 Use this approach to have a conversation with ChatGPT.
-All previous chat messages, whether issued by the user or the assistant (chatGPT), are fed back into the model on each request.
+All previous chat messages, whether issued by the user or the assistant (ChatGPT), are fed back into the model on each request.

 ```swift
     import AIProxy